chrisdev/carib_stockex_scrapers/readme.rst

 Scrapers for Caribbean Stock Markets
 =====================================

-This is intended to be a collection of scrapers for Caribbean Stock markets.
+A collection of scrapers for extracting data from Caribbean Stock markets.
 While many of the stock exchange websites provide a convenient CSV dump URL unfortunately these only provide the most basic data i.e closing prices and volumes.